mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Privacy of the Group Membership

-Group membership is itself sensitive information and MLS is designed to limit the amount of persistent metadata.
-However, large groups often require an infrastructure which provides server fanout.
-In the case of client fanout, the destination of a message is known by all clients, hence the server usually does not need this information.
+Group membership is itself sensitive information, and MLS is designed to limit the amount of persistent metadata.
+However, large groups often require an infrastructuree that provides server fanout.
+In the case of client fanout, the destination of a message is known by all clients; hence, the server usually does not need this information.
 However, they may learn this information through traffic analysis.
 Unfortunately, in a server-side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of